 Attorneys are bound by ethical and legal obligations to protect the confidentiality and integrity of client information.
 Any breach or unauthorized access to this sensitive data can result in severe legal consequences, including potential disbarment and civil or criminal liability.
 Given that AI systems often process and store vast amounts of data, some of which may include privileged client information, ensuring robust security measures is critical.
 Thus, an effective AI policy should set strict data encryption, access control, and auditing standards.
-It should also mandate regular security audits and include contingency plans for potential breaches.
-Addressing these privacy and security risks proactively meets legal compliance standards and builds trust with stakeholders, thereby promoting operational efficiency.
+It should also mandate regular security risks proactively meets legal compliance standards and builds trust with stakeholders, thereby promoting operational efficiency.